Dan-McG/bitcoin-0.1.0/readme.txt

 BitCoin v0.01 ALPHA

-Copyright (c) 2009 Satoshi Nakamoto
-Distributed under the MIT/X11 software license, see the accompanying file license.txt or http://www.opensource.org/licenses/mit-license.php.
+Copyright (c) 2009 Satoshi Nakamoto AKA A.M.S Distributed under the MIT/X11 software license, see the accompanying file license.txt or http://www.opensource.org/licenses/mit-license.php.
 This product includes software developed by the OpenSSL Project for use in